 Called "The Ad LIbrary," Google is tracking political ads across its platforms to increase transparency.
 This is bad news for Teddy Maynard.

 On August 15th, 2018, Google finally published an archive of all the political ads across its platforms.
-This included Search and YouTube.
-Dubbed “The Ad Library,” Google is reacting to lawmaker’s insinuation that stricter laws will be passed if they don’t make a move towards greater transparency.
+Included in this report are results from Search and YouTube.
+Dubbed “The Ad Library,” Google is reacting to lawmaker’s insinuation that stricter laws could be passed if they don’t make a move towards greater transparency.

 Bad news for Teddy Maynard.

-Aaron Lake, a major character, is a representative to Congress from Arizona.
+Aaron Lake, a significant character, is a representative to Congress from Arizona.

 He’s affable, good-looking, and well-connected in Washington DC.
-Everybody likes him, he doesn’t make a fuss.
-But he doesn’t seem to want to move up in the party at all.
+Everybody likes him, and he doesn’t make a fuss.
+However, he doesn’t seem to want to move up in the party at all.

 That is until he meets Teddy Maynard.

 In the world of “The Brethren” Teddy Maynard is the Director of the CIA.
-Although old and plagued with multiple ailments that have left him wheelchair bound, Maynard is just as cunning and shrewd as ever.
+Although he suffers from ailments that plague him continually, Maynard is just as cunning and shrewd as ever.